| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 5b"Give praise to our God, all you His bond-servants,

 19:5b "Give praise to our God" This is an allusion to Ps.
 115:13; 134:1; 135:1.
 The term is a PRESENT ACTIVE IMPERATIVE, but it is a different term than "Hallelujah," which is found in Rev. 19:1,3,4 and 6.
-It is theologically unusual that an angel would use the words, "Our God," but Rev. 19:10 shows that angels identify themselves not only with the saints in service, but also with the saints in their testimony concerning Jesus.
+It is theologically unusual that an angel would use the words, "Our God," but Rev. 19:10 shows that angels identify themselves not only with the saints in service, but also with the saints in their testimony concerning Jesus (note the textual variant at Rev. 5:9).

-▣ "our God" There is a Greek MS variation
+▣ "our God" There are several Greek MS variations

 NASB (UPDATED) TEXT: REVELATION 19:6b-8